enjaku4/veri/README.md

 ## Configuration

-If customization is required, configure Veri in an initializer:
+Configure Veri in an initializer if customization is needed:

 ```rb
 # These are the default values; you can change them as needed